 Water discharge by destination

-During 2015 we discharged 32,075,547 m3 of water to the environment, approximately the same as last year.
+During 2016 we discharged 35,579,618 m3 of water to the environment, an increase of 11 percent.
 This total discharge excludes sewage, discharge of collected rainwater and waste water removed for treatment or disposal as liquid waste (which are included under ‘Waste’).
-As shown in the graph, most of this water was clean cooling water which was discharged to the natural waterways from which it was taken, reducing our net water use to 9,059 ML, which is a 7% reduction on last year's water usage.
+As shown in the graph, most of this water was clean cooling water which was discharged to the natural waterways from which it was taken, reducing our net water use to 9,311 ML (restated to 10,477 ML for 2015).
 We monitor the water quality of such discharges on an ongoing basis to meet local regulatory requirements and also seek to improve water quality beyond the standards required by licensing wherever possible.

 Improving our performance

-• 199,759 kL of water was recovered from waste gypsum stockpiles at our Phosphate Hill, Australia, site, also recovering valuable phosphate for use in our fertiliser products, and we have set a water reduction target for this site.
+• 162,917 kL of water was recovered from waste gypsum stockpiles at our Phosphate Hill, Australia, site, also recovering valuable phosphates for fertiliser production

 In addition to IPL’s comprehensive annual risk management process, the WBCSD Global Water Tool is completed each year for long term projections and reviewed by the Chief Risk Officer.
 This analysis is used to identify sites at which water is a material issue.